Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues are somewhat related to the idea of a historical event in that personal journeys and artistic expression *can* be influenced by them.
-However, they are a bit too vague and don't create a strong sense of productive confusion with the concept of a historical event.
-They lean more towards general human experiences.
+The misinformed samples are related to the general concept of history but are vague enough to apply to multiple choices (e.g.,

 ✅ Strengths:
 - Attempt to create ambiguity